RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_VERBOSE_SYSTEM_INITIALIZATION``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default, and thus the system initialization is quiet.
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    This configuration option enables to print some information during system initialization.
+    In case this configuration option is defined, then the system initialization is verbose.

 NOTES:
     You may use this feature to debug system initialization issues.
-The printk() function is used to print the information.
+The :c:func:`printk` function is used to print the information.

 .. index:: CONFIGURE_ZERO_WORKSPACE_AUTOMATICALLY
 .. index:: clear C Program Heap